FlagOpen/FlagEmbedding/C_MTEB/README.md

 # for MTEB leaderboard
 python eval_MTEB.py --model_name_or_path BAAI/bge-large-en
 ```
-We wrap the DERSModel in mteb to [FlagDERSModel](flag_dres_model.py) which can support instruction and inference with multiple GPUs.
+We wrap the DRESModel in mteb to [FlagDRESModel](flag_dres_model.py) which can support instruction and inference with multiple GPUs.

 * **With sentence-transformers**

 You can use C-MTEB easily in the same way as [MTEB](https://github.com/embeddings-benchmark/mteb).

-Noted that the original sentence-transformers model doesn't support instruction.
+Note that the original sentence-transformers model doesn't support instruction.
 So this method cannot test the performance of `bge-*` models.

 ```python